All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I lose 60 pounds without exercise on GLP-1?

-It is theoretically possible, but we strongly advise against attempting it.
+It's theoretically possible, but we strongly advise against attempting it.
 Without exercise, a disproportionate amount of weight lost will be muscle, leading to poor body composition, reduced metabolism, and higher risk of weight regain.
-At 60 pounds of loss, exercise is essential for health and appearance.
+At 60 pounds of loss, exercise is important for health and appearance.

 What are the biggest risks of losing 60 pounds?